 11. State that the draft regulations were certified by the Parliamentary Counsel Office (PCO) as being in order for submission to Cabinet.
 If PCO have noted any reservations, set these out.

-14. If an RIS is not required because an exemption applies, specify why the exemption applies.
+14. If an impact analysis is not required because an exemption applies, specify why the exemption applies.

 16. Briefly set out what steps, if any, are to be taken to publicise the new regulations.